ymote/ionic-tutorial/README.md

 ### View

+In ***employee-detail.html**, below ```item-avatar``` we add two new items redirect to a employee's manager and his/her reporters.
+Notice we onyl want to show these items when they are available.

+For example, the CEO does not have a manager.
+Also for a new employee, he/she may not have reporters. ```ng-if``` is very helpful for these scenarios.

 Finally we need to contruct a view page ***employee-reports.html*** to show all reporters of a employee.
 We can use a card view to display.
 The first item in card is the information of manager, with the rest items represent his/her reporters.